FrancisIGP/CCNA-Document/README.md

 ## NOTE: The following contents may not be updated.
 </details>

-This document offers you in-depth explanation and multiple strategies you can use to learn Computer Networking.
-Computer networking is a broad topic because it encompasses many areas.
-This can be overwhelming for new students, and hence this book is designed to help guide students through their learning journey.
-Our work will give you a thorough understanding of the latest in network technology and design.
+This guide gives you an in-depth overview and a variety of techniques you can use to learn computer networking.
+Computer networking is a wide-ranging concern since it covers a wide variety of fields.
+This can be daunting for new students, so this book is intended to help direct students on their learning journey.
+Our work will give you a comprehensive understanding of the latest advances in network technology and design.

-Following the guide will help you understand the basics of computer networks, how local and global networks interact, and how to better things function in the internet.
-This guide will cover the fundamentals and concepts associated with Networking for your CCNA 201-301 certification exam.
-This book will help you get started with your CCNA and prepare you for the certification exam.  <br/>
+The guide will help you understand the fundamentals of computer networks, how local and global networks communicate, and how to make things function on the Internet.
+This guide will cover the basics and principles of networking for your CCNA 201-301 certification test. <br/>

 **Project status:** Work-in-Progress / BETA <br/>